Yipara logoYipara

 +

 A BCS of 3/9 means your dog is underweight.
 At this score, ribs are easily visible without touching the dog, the waist and abdominal tuck are very pronounced, and the spine and hip bones may also be visible.
 There is minimal muscle mass and very little fat.
-A BCS 3 is concerning in adult dogs — it usually indicates inadequate caloric intake, parasites, dental pain preventing eating, underlying illness (kidney disease, cancer, diabetes, inflammatory bowel disease), or malabsorption.
+A BCS 3 is concerning in adult dogs — it usually indicates inadequate caloric intake, parasites, dental pain preventing eating, underlying illness (kidney concerns, cancer, diabetes, inflammatory bowel concerns), or malabsorption.
 A vet visit within a week is recommended to rule out medical causes.
 Don't assume the dog simply needs more food — unexplained weight loss often has a treatable underlying cause.
 Dogs recovering from illness, recent rescues, or working dogs with high energy output are more commonly seen at BCS 3.

 What is the ideal body condition score for dogs?